theheking/intro-to-r/content/3_dataframes.md

     *   `names()` - returns the column names (synonym of `colnames()` for `data.frame` objects)
     *   `rownames()` - returns the row names
 *   Summary:
-    *   `str()` - structure of the object and information about the class, length and content of each column
+    *   `str()` - structure of the object and information about the class, length, and content of each column
     *   `summary()` - summary statistics for each column

 Note: most of these functions are “generic”, they can be used on other types of objects besides `data.frame`.